 How to delete tags locally and remotely in Git

 It’s the 2nd quarter of the year, and you and your team have built lots of exciting features to be launched this quarter.
 You, as the release manager, are prepping for the next release by collaborating with other teams.
-You have to ensure a smooth and successful release process that includes reviewing and identifying old release tags that are no longer relevant and needs to be deleted to maintain a clean and organized repository.
+You have to ensure a smooth and successful release process that includes reviewing and identifying old release tags that are no longer relevant and need to be deleted to maintain a clean and organized repository.

 In this article, we’ll discuss what tags are, the role they play in release management, how to delete them, and the best practices to follow when deleting them.